 c.
 How are the terms of, and practices related to, major supplementary credit card features (such as credit card rewards, deferred interest promotions, balance transfers, and cash advances) evolving?

 d.
-How have issuers changed their practices related to deferment, Start Printed Page 53306forbearance, or other forms of debt relief or assistance offered to consumers?
+How have issuers changed their practices related to deferment, forbearance, or other forms of debt relief or assistance offered to consumers?

 e.
 How have creditors as well as third-party collectors changed their practices over the past two years of collecting on delinquent and charged-off credit card debt?